 Guinea pigs are smarter than some folks give them credit for.
 Did you know that many guinea pigs can learn simple tricks?
 Yep, almost like little dogs.
-(Check out our friend Ace; he’s living proof!)
 Training your guinea pig is an excellent bonding opportunity.
 The recipe for success?
 You guessed it, lots and lots of guinea pig treats and veggies.
-Before you start training, get your guinea pig comfortable taking treats from your hand.
+Before you start training on guinea pig tricks, get your guinea pig comfortable taking treats from your hand.
 Establishing trust is a crucial first step.
 Interactions should be only positive so she learns to associate your time together with all things good.
 A tame guinea pig is much easier to train, and you’ll both have more fun and enjoy the process when she’s truly ready.

 Here are three simple tricks to get started, but the options are endless!

 Step 1: Place your hand flat on the floor in front of your guinea pig.
 With a treat in your other hand, encourage your piggie to approach until one paw steps on your hand.
 At first, you want to focus on the same paw every time.
 If she steps with both paws, gently move your hand and try again.

 Step 2: Try to keep your pig’s paw on your hand for a little bit longer each time; you can achieve this by offering extra treats at first, and then gradually encouraging her to wait a little bit longer before she earns the reward.
 This step will require the most practice.

 Step 3: After a few sessions, offer your hand and see if she’ll give you her paw automatically.
 If so, reward immediately with an extra yummy treat and tons of praise.
 If not, try to lure her with some veggies in an upward motion toward your hand or return to step one for some extra practice.

 Step 1: Start by placing a hoop at least three inches larger than the guinea pig’s body at ground level.
 At first, you can reward your guinea pig for simply sticking her nose through the hoop to reach for a treat at the other side.